potatopohtato/Walmart_CLT/README.md

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

-## Acknowledgments
-- Dataset provided by [source].
-- Special thanks to [contributors] for their valuable input.

 ---

-For any questions or feedback, please open an issue or contact [your-email@example.com].
+For any questions or feedback, please open an issue or contact pranavkiran74@gmail.com